-Structure A is the broch or Atlantic Roundhouse, a massive sub circular structure around 21.5m in overall diameter.
+Structure A is the broch, or Atlantic Roundhouse, at the heart of the site – a massive, sub-circular structure around 21.5m in overall diameter.

 The walls of the broch are 5m thick in places, and the structure has an internal diameter of around 11m.
-It is well-preserved with the remains reaching over 2m in height at some points, but originally it may have been up to five times that height, or more!
+It is well-preserved with the remains surviving to over 2m in height at some points.
+Originally it may have been up to five times that height, or more!

-The masonry is extremely high quality with large even blocks of sandstone utilised very cleverly to create a very well finished tight-seemed series of wall faces.
+The masonry is extremely high quality, with large, even blocks of sandstone utilised very cleverly to create a very well-finished series of wall faces.

-The thick walls of the broch contain five intramural chambers and the remains of a staircase indicating that this was a truly monumental complex and multi-storey building.
+The thick broch walls contain five intramural chambers and the remains of a staircase, indicating that this was a truly monumental complex and multi-storey building.

-At the present stage in the excavations we are carefully working on the floors and occupation deposits within the interior of the broch and these will hopefully offer a picture of the series of activities that occurred inside this remarkable building.
+At present, we are carefully working on the floors and occupation deposits within the broch and these will hopefully offer a picture of the series of activities that occurred inside this remarkable building.

-The west “room” of the broch seems to have been an area of particularly intense occupation with no less than three separate floors and hearths set up sequentially over time there.
+The west “room” seems to have been an area of particularly intense occupation with no less than three separate floors and hearths set up sequentially over time.

 Cooking, and food consumption seems to have taken place in the west room, on and around the successive hearths, as evidenced by the volume of burnt and unburnt animal bone, and large volumes of red deer and young pig, and broken pottery vessels.

-This species pattern stands out in contrast to other areas of the site where cattle and sheep/goat predominate and could reflect prestigious dining in the broch.
-This may indicate the high social status of its inhabitants or that important special events, involving lavish meals, were being held there.
+This species pattern stands out in contrast to other areas of the site, where cattle and sheep/goat predominate and could reflect prestigious dining in the broch.
+This may indicate the high social status of its inhabitants or that it was the venue for important special events, involving lavish meals.

-As well as the animal bone, stone and bone tools, and thousands of pottery sherds, excavated from the broch, several bronze and iron pins, rings, and glass beads have also come from the broch floors and attest to the jewellery that once adorned the bodies of the broch household.
+As well as the animal bone, stone and bone tools, and thousands of pottery sherds recovered, several bronze and iron pins, rings, and glass beads have also come from the broch floors and attest to the jewellery that once adorned the bodies of the broch household.